puqiang001/MySite-hugo-academic/content/home/accomplishments.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 60

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Accomplish&shy;ments'
+title: 'Teaching'
-subtitle:
+subtitle: As Laboratory Instructor

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format